 International Cellular Medicine Society provides oversight in stem cell research

-Dr. Noel Peterson, has recently been appointed a member of the Institutional Review Board of the International Cellular Medicine Society (ICMS).
-He is recognized as an expert in the field of regenerative orthopedics, and has specialized in regenerative medicine and Prolotherapy since 1999, Platelet Rich Plasma (PRP) since 2006, and Adult Stem Cell therapies since 2012.
+Dr. Noel Peterson has served as a member of the Institutional Review Board of the International Cellular Medicine Society (ICMS) since 2016.
+He is recognized as an expert in the field of regenerative orthopedics and has specialized in regenerative medicine and Prolotherapy since 1999, Platelet Rich Plasma (PRP) since 2006, and Adipose Biocellular tissue therapies since 2012.

 The mission of the ICMS is: